Chef de Partie Level 3 (Standard)

 A career in catering and hospitality can be exceptionally rewarding, and becoming an apprentice chef could be the ideal path if you want to gain knowledge and behaviours valued by top employers while you work.

 You might already be working in catering and want to improve your industry knowledge.
 Or you might have a passion for food, and like the idea of working in a busy kitchen as part of a team.
 Either way, UCB can help you find a suitable business for a paid apprenticeship job.

 The Level 3 Chef de Partie apprenticeship builds on your existing knowledge and skills and covers advanced techniques such as producing vegetarian dishes; meat dishes and poultry; game; fish and shellfish; patisserie and fermented products; and desserts and petit fours.
 You will also learn more about sourcing produce and product development.
 The content will depend on the business where you work.

 During your Level 3 apprenticeship, you will gain:

 - Skills, knowledge and behaviours in culinary food safety, customer relations and business.

 - Level 2 Functional Skills in English and maths

 Teaching & assessment

-Throughout your training your tutor will guide you through assessments both in the workplace and at College.
-You will have practical assessments, online tests and assignments.
+Throughout your training your tutor will guide you through formative assessments both in the workplace and at College.
+You will have practical assessments, online tests and assignments throughout your apprenticeship.

 Your personal assessor will visit you regularly in the workplace (or are happy to see you more often if you need extra help).
-They will assist you throughout your training to help you achieve your qualification.
+They will assist you throughout your training to help you achieve your apprenticeship standard.